ottobrunok/WAD-Exam/README.md

 1. Add a snippet to specify that you are using ejs as a view engine. **[1 point]**

-2. Create a middleware that write to the console "a request has arrived" for each request arriving to the server. **[1 point]**
+2. Create a middleware that writes to the console "a request has arrived" for each request arriving at  the server. **[1 point]**

 3. Modify the destinations.ejs view to display all destination objects in the destinations array. **[4 point]**